Our Corporate Governance

 Lifeline's 23 Member Organisations own and operate 42 accredited Centres.

 Jane Hayden was appointed as Lifeline National Office CEO in 2012 after 3 years leading Lifelines Service Support and Development team.
 Jane has 20 years of experience in business and IT consulting.
 For the ten years before joining Lifeline, Jane was a Partner in a national consulting firm serving Australian Government clients.
-She is a qualified accountant, a member of the Australian Society of Certified Practising Accountants and a graduate of the Australian Institute of Company Directors.
+She is a qualified accountant, a member of the Australian Society of Certified Practising Accountants, a Master of Business Administration and a graduate of the Australian Institute of Company Directors.
 Jane also serves on several not-for-profit Boards.

 Lifeline Australia aims to actively promote a corporate culture that supports diversity in the composition of its Board and senior management, in the workplace and amongst its Members.
 In 2012-13, the Board has identified gender diversity on the Board as a key area for improvement.
 Currently, 60% of our employees at National Office are female and we have a female to male ratio of 11:10 in management positions.
 Lifeline Australia’s commitment to diversity is formally outlined in our Diversity Policy: Lifeline Australia Diversity Policy